 Train Packing List

-You’ll need all of the stuff that you’d generally take on a long haul flight or long coach journey.
+You’ll need all of the stuff that you’d generally take on a long haul flight or long coach journey, like the Megabus from London to Amsterdam I took last year.
 Food on Chinese trains isn’t too expensive but can also be bought for much cheaper in supermarkets.
 You’ll also want some products to keep you clean and fresh for the amount of time you’ll be on a train.

 Things I make sure to have when I board a train in China

 - Headphones and my ipod

 - At least 2 packets of noodles a day – there’s boiling water on tap available

 - Plenty of fresh fruit

 - Toilet roll – trains in China will often run out